Fliki1/CesiumDemo/README.md

 <center><img src="img/test.png" width="600" align="center"></center>

-Da immagine è possibile vedere un set di modelli tiled importati correttamente e visualizzati sopra una mappa geospaziale di Cesium, insieme a modelli forniti da OpenStreetMap.

-A seguito della naturale conformità delle frane è stato necessario in corrispondenza di questi modelli eseguire un'operazione di sottrazione sulla superficie del terreno, che ha rimosso la parte di suolo che sovrastava la frana.
-Senza questo i modelli in questione sarebbero stati visibili solo in parte, poiché coperti dal terreno circostante.
+The image above shows a 3D tileset successfully imported and displayed over a Cesium geospatial map, alongside OpenStreetMap buildings.

+Since landslides alter the natural shape of the terrain, we applied terrain subtraction to remove sections of the ground that originally covered the landslide area.
+Without this adjustment, the models would have been partially obscured by the surrounding landscape.

 <center><img src="img/tile resolution.png" width="500" align="center"></center>

-Diverse prove sono state effettuate dimostrando come la qualità dei modelli tiled è alta, con una visualizzazione chiara dei dettagli architettonici grazie alla loro intrinseca struttura di suddivisione in piccoli tiles che rappresentano sezioni geografiche del modello.
-Ogni tile può avere diversi livelli di dettaglio (LOD) che vengono renderizzati sequenzialmente in base alla distanza dalla camera.
+Our tests confirm that 3D tilesets provide high-quality rendering.
+Thanks to their Level of Detail (LOD) system, models dynamically adjust based on the camera's distance, ensuring optimal performance and visual clarity.

 <center><img src="img/bounding box.png" width="600" align="center"></center>

-Nell'immagine sono visibili le bounding box dei tile che costutuiscono l'edificio.
-Grazie alla modalità wireframe, è possibile osservare il progressivo aumento dei dettagli che vengono caricati man mano che la camera si avvicina, seguendo le caratteristiche tipiche dei modelli tileset.

-Questa differenza si nota maggiormente nei modelli in formato obj i quali, oltre alla necessità di essere convertiti in CesiumION in quanto non direttamente importabili su CesiumJS, riportano solamente un unico livello di dettaglio.
+The image above highlights the bounding boxes of individual tiles that make up the building.
+Wireframe mode helps visualize how details progressively increase as the camera moves closer, demonstrating the efficiency of the tileset system.

+Unlike Cesium Tilesets, OBJ models need to be converted using Cesium ION before they can be imported into CesiumJS.
+Additionally, OBJ models lack LOD support, meaning they always display the same level of detail, regardless of the camera's distance.

 <center><img src="img/obj.png" width="600" align="center"></center>

-Nei modelli Tiled, abbiamo integrato strutture KML e GeoJSON, rendendole interattive e cliccabili per visualizzare informazioni sulle zone di interesse.
+The repository also integrates KML and GeoJSON structures, making them clickable and interactive.
+Users can retrieve information about specific areas of interest directly within the visualization.

 <center><img src="img/gif.gif" width="600" align="center"></center>
 <center><img src="img/infobox.png" width="300" align="center"></center>

-Gli esperimenti sono stati condotti sui modelli ottenuti dalle survey realizzate per l'Innovation Grant HaMMon nel comune di Tredozio.
+These experiments were conducted using survey data collected for the Innovation Grant HaMMon in the municipality of Tredozio.

+## License

+The scripts in this repository are distributed under the terms of the MIT License.
+See the [LICENSE](LICENSE) file for details.

 ## Acknowledgements

-This work is supported by Italian Research Center on High Performance Computing Big Data and Quantum Computing (ICSC), project funded by European Union - NextGenerationEU - and National Recovery and Resilience Plan (NRRP) - Mission 4 Component 2 within the activities of Spoke 3 (Astrophysics and Cosmos Observations
+This work is supported by Italian Research Center on High Performance Computing Big Data and Quantum Computing (ICSC), project funded by European Union - NextGenerationEU - and National Recovery and Resilience Plan (NRRP) - Mission 4 Component 2 within the activities of Spoke 3 (Astrophysics and Cosmos Observations).